 Using the MeshCore Python API

-Build custom applications and scripts with the meshtastic-python library for automation, monitoring and integrations
+Build custom applications and scripts with the official meshcore Python library for automation, monitoring and integrations

 What is the MeshCore Python API?

-The meshtastic-python library gives you programmatic access to MeshCore nodes.
-You can send messages, read telemetry, change configuration, and build custom applications.
+The meshcore Python library gives you programmatic access to MeshCore companion radio nodes.
+You can send messages, manage contacts, read telemetry, and build custom applications.
 Perfect for automation, monitoring, and IoT integrations.

-In this guide you'll learn how to install the Python API, perform basic operations, and build practical scripts.
-Whether you're a beginner or experienced developer, the API makes it easy to integrate MeshCore into your projects.
+In this guide you'll learn how to install the meshcore library, perform basic operations, and build practical scripts.
+The API makes it easy to integrate MeshCore into your Python projects.

 Basic usage

-Simple example to connect to a node and send a message:
+The meshcore library is async-based.
+Here's a simple example to connect and send a message:

 # Connect via USB serial